jameslittle230/stork/deploy.md

 ## Prepare

+- [ ] Start the AWS benchmark and build instances
+- [ ] Run `just generate-stats` on my computer to make sure it works
+- [ ] Run benchmarks from benchmarking machine
-- [ ] Log into the benchmarking machine
+  - [ ] Log into benchmarking machine
   - [ ] Update to master
-  - [ ] Run benchmarks by running `just generate-stats`
+  - [ ] Run `just generate-stats`
-  - [ ] Ensure values are acceptable.
+  - [ ] Ensure values are acceptable, compared to existing version.
 If not, abort the release and debug.
+  - [ ] If so, copy benchmark values into notes (you'll need them later!)
 - [ ] Create a release PR:
   - [ ] Add date to changelog
   - [ ] Bump versions